Ada Brown (judge): State judicial service

-Brown served as a trial judge of the Dallas County Criminal District Court, before leaving the bench to join McKool Smith.
-When Brown was appointed to serve as a trial judge at age 30, she was then the youngest sitting judge in Texas.
-As a trial judge, she was reversed just once by a higher court.
+Brown was a trial judge of the Dallas County Criminal District Court, before departing for private practice.

-On September 3, 2013, Governor Rick Perry appointed her to serve as a Justice on the Fifth Court of Appeals of Texas, Texas' largest and busiest intermediate appellate court.
-At the time of her appointment to the Fifth Court of Appeals of Texas, at age 38, she was then the youngest sitting appellate court justice in Texas.

-Brown served on the Fifth Court of Appeals of Texas for six years, during which time she heard over 1,500 civil and criminal appeals.
+On September 3, 2013, Governor Rick Perry appointed her to serve as a Justice on the Fifth Court of Appeals of Texas.
+Brown served there for six years, during which time she heard over 1,500 civil and criminal appeals.
 She resigned from the Fifth Court of Appeals of Texas upon her appointment to the United States District Court for the Northern District of Texas.

 Federal judicial service

 On March 15, 2019, President Donald Trump announced his intent to nominate Brown to serve as a United States district judge for the United States District Court for the Northern District of Texas.
 On March 26, 2019, her nomination was sent to the Senate.
 Ada Brown was nominated to the seat vacated by Judge Terry R. Means, who assumed senior status on July 3, 2013.
 On April 30, 2019, a hearing on her nomination was held before the Senate Judiciary Committee.
 On June 13, 2019, her nomination was reported out of committee by an 18–4 vote.
 On July 30, 2019, the United States Senate invoked cloture on her nomination by a 79–9 vote.
 On September 11, 2019, her nomination was confirmed by an 80–13 vote.
 She received her judicial commission on September 13, 2019.

-Brown was unanimously rated well-qualified by the American Bar Association.

-Brown was featured in a video for the Choctaw Nation of Oklahoma.
-She also talked about her path to the federal bench in a SCOTUS 101 podcast.

-Brown was the first African-American woman appointed to a bench in the United States District Court for the Northern District of Texas in its 140-year existence.
-She is also the first African-American woman Article III federal judge nominated by President Donald Trump and confirmed by the Senate, and one of 6 Native women in U.S. history to sit on the federal bench.